harismuneer/Flight-Booking-System-JavaServlets_App/README.md

 # Flight Booking System for Airlines (Java Web Application)

 A fully responsive web-based Flight Booking System for Turkish Airlines based on the Model View Controller (MVC) Architecture made using Java Servlets, Java Server Pages (JSPs).
 Moreover authentication and authorization for users is implemented using Tomcat Roles.
-The web-application is secured against SQL Injection and Cross-Site Scripting attacks.
+The web-application is also secured against SQL Injection and Cross-Site Scripting attacks.

 ## Technologies Used

 * **Frontend:** HTML, CSS, JavaScript, Jquery, Bootstrap, Java Server Pages (JSPs), AJAX (for a Flight Search Widget)
 * **Backend:** Java Servlets, Java Models
-* **Webservices:** SOAP Web Services
+* **Webservices:** SOAP Web Services (to get price and number of seats)
 * **Security Features:** SQL Injection, Cross-Site Scripting (XSS), Tomcat Roles